forestgrape/coronavirus/covid19.md

 2. Indirect symptoms through the induced immune response([Sketching of the Immune System](./immune_system.md).

 ### Symptoms at different Locations
 Infection symptoms depend on the infected locations.
-A Covid-19 infection can be at different [Infection Locations](#infection-locations).
+SARS-CoV-2 infects different [Locations](#infection-locations).
 Typical symptoms for the different locations are (a similar section is in the chapter [Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md), merge in work):

 * Upper Respiratory Tract => Symptoms are similar to other respiratory diseases: a sore throat, coughing and a runny nose.
 Loss of smell or taste.
 * Throat => Coughing, the body wants to get rid of the viruses in the respiratory tract, virions cleared to the intestine can cause diarrhea.